xrdocs/telemetry/_tutorials/2020-12-22-ios-xr-telemetry-power-consumption-docker-compose.md

 docker-compose up -d
 `

-This will spawn 4 containers to create the ephemeral telemetry stack:
+This will spawn our 4 containers to create the ephemeral telemetry stack:

 `
 {21/12/20 11:58}fcuillers-MacBook-Pro:~/Dev/telemetry fcuiller% docker-compose up -d